orchidsoftware/platform/readme.md

 Platform is rapid development tool for creating administrative-style applications.
 It abstracts common business application templates so that developers can easily implement beautiful and elegant interfaces.

+###### Some features:

+- **Form builder** - no need to describe HTML fields of the same type each time.
+- **Screen** - a good balance between CRUD generation and handwriting.
+- **Access rights** - offers the possibility of convenient management in development and support.
+- Menus, graphics, settings, notifications, etc. now.

 Documentation can be found at [ORCHID website](http://orchid.software).

 ###### Screenshot